SkamDart/tank-mates/README.md

 # TankMates
-Servant based backend for the tank-m8s app
+Scotty based backend for the tank-m8s app